mongodb/mongo-hhvm-driver/serialization.rst

 then it SHOULD also implement the accompanying ``\MongoDB\BSON\<classname>Interface`` interface.

-The type specific interfaces include all the type-specific methods from the original class, with the exact same arguments and return types.
+The type interfaces include all the type-specific methods from the original class, with the exact same arguments and return types.
 For example, they will not include the ``__construct()`` and ``__debugInfo()`` methods.